 Suffolk University considers standardized tests scores during the admissions process.

-Suffolk University is test optional.
+Suffolk University is a test optional school.
 Test optional schools allow students to choose if they want to submit ACT or SAT scores with their applications or not.

-To be competitive with other Suffolk University applicants, you should strive to earn between 1020 and 1200 (or higher!) on the SAT.
-At Suffolk University 25% of admitted students scored higher than 1200 and 25% of scored lower than 1020, but the majority of students scored somewhere in between these two numbers.The mean composite SAT score for a Suffolk University student is 1113.
+To be competitive with other Suffolk University applicants, you should strive to score between 1110 and 1260 (or higher!) on the SAT.
+At Suffolk University 25% of admitted students scored higher than 1260 and 25% of scored lower than 1110, but the majority of students scored somewhere in between these two numbers.The mean composite SAT score for a Suffolk University student is 1173.